algolia/docsearch/docs/src/faq.md

 displayed next to the search results.

 If this is not possible for you, you're free to [open your own Algolia account][3] and run DocSearch on your own without this limitation.
-In that case though, depending on the size of your documentation, you might need a paid account ([free accounts][4] can hold as much as 10k records).
+In that case, though, depending on the size of your documentation, you might need a paid account ([free accounts][4] can hold as much as 10k records).

 ### What data are you collecting?

-The data we save in the index is the data we extract from your website markup, in a custom JSON format instead of HTML.
-Which part of the page is defined in your custom config.
+We only save the data we extract from your website markup, which we put in a custom JSON format instead of HTML.
+This is the only data we put in the Algolia DocSearch index.
+This data is based on the selectors defined in your config file,

-As the website owner, we also give you access to the Algolia Analytics dashboard, that will let you have more data about the anonymized searches that were done on your website.
+As the website owner, we also give you access to the Algolia Analytics dashboard.
+This will let you have more data about the anonymized searches that were done on your website.
 You'll see the most searched terms, or those with no results.

-You will understand what people do not.
+With such Analytiucs, you will understand better what your users are doing.

 _If you don't have Analytics access, [send us an email][1] and we'll enable it._

 ### Where is my data hosted?

-All DocSearch data is hosted on Algolia's servers, with replication around the globe.
+All DocSearch data is hosted on Algolia's servers, with replications around the globe.
 You can find more details about the actual [server specs here][5], and more complete information in our [privacy policy][6].